dockersamples/msbuild-2025-docker-qualcomm-lab/1-running-containers.md

   Ensure the `docker/welcome-to-docker` container is listed and running.

-4. Check the architecture for the container by running the following command:
+4. Check the platform for the container by running the following command:

     ```bash
     docker inspect welcome
     ```

     Near the end of the output, you should see a field named `ImageManifestDescriptor`.
-This field should indicate an architecture and platform like the following:
+This field should indicate a platform like the following:

     ```json
     {